littlecobber/Research-on-Project-1-for-EC601/README.md

 # Project 1 Report

-# Drone Image reconstruction 3D point clouds
+# New method combined with DeepLearning to improve performance of Drone Image reconstruction on 3D point clouds
 Yifan Wu

 ## Problem Statement/Applications